With the average cost of college climbing to

 - Tax-free withdrawals.
 If you use the money to cover qualified college expenses and K-12 tuition costs, there will be no tax liability on your withdrawals.

 - The ability to transfer a 529 plan to eligible family member.
-Let's say your first child gets a full scholarship to college but you have money sitting in a 529 plan.
+Let's say your first child gets a full scholarship to college but you have money sitting in a 529 Plan.
 You can change the beneficiary to your younger child and use the money to pay for that child's college.
 You also could put the account in your own name or transfer it to another eligible relative.

 - There are no income limits that could exclude a person from contributing.
 Some other plans have income limitations attached to them.